scala/scala-java8-compat/README.md

-## Functional Interfaces for (specialized) scala.Function1
+## Functional Interfaces for (specialized) Scala functions

-An exploration of Java8 friendly encoding of Scala Function1.
+An exploration of Java8 friendly encoding of Scala `FunctionN`.

 There are two goals:

-## Encode anonymous functions in the same manner as Java 8 lambdas
-without losing the benefits of specialization.
+  - Encode anonymous functions in the same manner as Java 8 lambdas (LambdaMetafactory) without losing the benefits of specialization.
+  - Enable Java code to treat `scala.Function1` as an functional interface

+## `Function1` via `LambdaMetafactory`

 Benefits: smaller bytecode, profit from ongoing JVM optimizations for lambda elision, inlining, etc.